kiebel/wp-teachpress/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.5 - (11.10.2010) =
+* New: Now you can set the time (hour, minute) for the start/end of a enrollment period
+* Bugfix: Fixed a bug which displayed a wrong message after adding a student
+* Bugfix: Fixed a bug which prevented the manual adding of students
+* Bugfix: Some small user interface improvements
+* Bugfix: Fixed some bugs in the english translation
 = 2.0.4 - (02.10.2010) =
-* Fixed a bug which prevented the installation of the teachpress_pub table = 2.0.3 - (27.09.2010) =
+* Bugfix: Fixed a bug which prevented the installation of the teachpress_pub table = 2.0.3 - (27.09.2010) =
 * Bugfix: Fixed a bug with one login mode (integrated) = 2.0.2 - (27.09.2010) =